Six reasons why you should write reviews

 More reviews and higher ratings make businesses appear higher in search results.
 While living in London I saw the closure of a number of dedicated gluten-free bakeries, cafes and restaurants.
 Unfortunately, it takes more than just the gluten-free community to keep these businesses going.

 If your local gluten-free bakery does amazing coffee, write a review about it!
-It might mean folk who aren’t on a gluten-free diet flock there for coffee, which will in turn help sustain the business.
+It might mean folks who aren’t on a gluten-free diet flock there for coffee, which will in turn help sustain the business.
 Hey, they might even buy a cake for their coeliac cousin they’re visiting tomorrow.

 The non-gluten free seal of approval.